AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-34/acsd-50813-admin-unable-to-add-bundled-products-containing-a-slash.md

 ---
 # ACSD-50813: Admin unable to add bundled products containing a slash

-The ACSD-50813 patch fixes the issue where the admin cannot add bundled products containing a slash in the SKU with the *[!UICONTROL Add Products by SKU]* functionality to the admin order.
+The ACSD-50813 patch fixes the issue where the admin cannot add bundled products containing a slash mark (`/`) in the SKU with the *[!UICONTROL Add Products by SKU]* functionality to the admin order.
 This patch is available when the [!DNL Quality Patches Tool (QPT)] 1.1.34 is installed.
 The patch ID is ACSD-50813.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions